calebhyun/pickleball-point-analysis/README.md

 ### **Comparison with Baseline**
 - The final model outperformed the baseline by capturing nuanced interactions through engineered features and Random Forest hyperparameter tuning.
-- Additionally, we saw that, whiile the model still predicted False too much, it predicted True correctly more often than not as opposed to our Baseline model.
+- Additionally, we saw that, while the model still predicted False too much, it predicted True correctly more often than not as opposed to our Baseline model.
 Our model seems to be very good at predicting whether the return team wins the point, but not as good at measuring whether the serve team wins the point.
----

 Classification Report:

                precision    recall  f1-score   support
        False       0.67      0.80      0.73       316
         True       0.57      0.41      0.48       208

     accuracy                           0.65       524
-    Best Cross-Validation Accuracy: 0.5949079959852793
 <iframe
   src="assets/final_confusion_matrix.html"
   width="800"